merijng/merijng.github.io/content/en/_index.md

 # About Merijn Geurts

 Hello!
 I'm Merijn, a dedicated and passionate **Software Engineer**.
-My journey in the tech world has been exciting and diverse.

 ## Current Role